Copper: the next “fountain of youth”?

 - Leafy greens

-- Spices like: mustard powder, chilli powder, cloves, celery seed, cumin, saffron, anise, spearmint, coriander leaf, dill, mace, curry powder and onion powder.
+- Spices like: mustard powder, chili powder, cloves, celery seed, cumin, saffron, anise, spearmint, coriander leaf, dill, mace, curry powder and onion powder.

 - Fresh and dried herbs such as: chervil, marjoram, tarragon and thyme.